Greater Portland Sustainability Education Network

 Neeraja is a practicing agriculturist, educator, scientist and a life-long learner of the power of growing, cooking and sharing food.
 Neeraja has a doctorate in environmental science with research focus on urban water and food resilience and urban agrobiodiversity.
 She has two masters degrees, one in agronomy, another in plant physiology, and a bachelors in agriculture science.
 Her work experience includes consulting with United Nations Development Program-Global Environment Facility and Food and Agriculture Organization.

-Heather Spalding coordinates the Student Sustainability Center at PSU and grew up in southern Oregon.
-She has an MS in Educational Leadership and Policy with a specialization in Leadership for Sustainability Ed.
+Heather coordinates the Student Sustainability Center at PSU and grew up in southern Oregon.
+She has an MS in Educational Leadership and Policy with a specialization in Leadership for Sustainability Education.
+She participates in AASHE Advisory Council and serves as the Region V Sustainability Knowledge Community Representative/board member for NASPA.
+Heather also proposed and helped create sustainability program standards for the Council for the Advancement of Standards in Higher Education.

 Founder, Board Member